mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 ffx_XXX.dat where number from 000-999

 If last 8 bytes are not all 00’s likely it’s encrypted by PS3/PS4 or Vita.

+FFX-2

+Download HxD, navigate to your save file folder "C:\Users\username\Documents\Square Enix\FINAL FANTASY X&X-2 HD Remaster\FINAL FANTASY X-2"
+Rename your save file to ffx2_main_001.
+Open it with HxD and copy 08 00 00 00 01 00 01 02 then go to Edit>Paste Insert.
+Save the file, transfer it to Checkpoint on the Switch and restore save.